aditya-xq/AutoProject/README.md

 Your BYOK tool to automate project management with AI powered workflows.

 ## 🌟 Features
-- **Generative PRD Creation**: Feed your basic project requirements, and get a detailed PRD tailored for your workflow.
+- **Generative PRD Creation**: Feed your basic requirements, and get a detailed PRD tailored for your workflow.
-- **AI-Powered Task Generation**: Let the AI convert your PRD into a smart, structured tasks.
+- **AI-Powered Task Generation**: Let the AI convert your PRD into a smart, structured userstories based on your desired format.
-- **Linear Integration**: Push the generated tasks as issues directly to Linear with a single click!
+- **Tool Integration**: Push the generated userstories into a brand new project to your preferred PM tool with a single click!

 ## 🛠️ Tech Stack
 ### **Backend**
 - **Sveltekit**: With Sveltekit api routes to handle HTTP requests.
-- **Gemini AI**: For that sweet, sweet AI magic.
+- **Gemini Pro, Groq, or LM Studio**: Configurable as per preference, for that sweet, sweet AI magic.
 - **Linear SDK**: To connect with Linear API.

 ### **Frontend**